-March Madness is here!
+March Madness is here in the Carolinas!
 While I enjoy football, having lived in Kentucky growing up, I’m really more of a basketball fan.
 When Kentucky is playing, my husband wants to watch the games at home, so appetizers are a must.

 When cooked, the dates develop a caramel like sweetness that’s hard to resist.
-Even folks that don’t love blue cheese, are amazed at how scrumptious bacon wrapped stuffed dates are.
-They are a great small finger food for a holiday party, or causal gathering with friends.
+Even folks that don’t love blue cheese, are amazed at how scrumptious blue cheese stuffed dates are.
+They’re also just the right size for a holiday party, or causal gathering with friends.

-If you want to take these to the next level, add a slightly spicy glaze.
-The first time I made these, I didn’t make nearly enough, these will be gobbled up so quickly.
+If you want to take these to the next level, add the slightly spicy glaze.
+If you want to keep them mild, just leave out the sriracha.
+The first time I made these, I didn’t make nearly enough, they were gone in an instant.
 I increased the recipe proportions so that it makes 24.
 I promise, you won’t have any left over.